swimlane/pyattck-data/README.md

 ## Data Categories

-At this time, a shareable JSON file is generated on a daily basis and pushed to the `pyattck` repository.
-You can view this raw file here: [generated_attck_data.json](https://raw.githubusercontent.com/swimlane/pyattck/master/generated_attck_data.json)
+At this time, a shareable JSON file is generated on the `1st` and `15th` of the month and stored in a S3 bucket.
+This data is used and retrieved by `pyattck`.

 This generated json file has the following main keys: